-Since year-end 2007 there has been a reduction in fixed interest yields which will impact discounting significantly.
-Lloyd's has estimated the aggregate Solvency II technical provision requirements as at 31 December 2008.
-Lloyd's has also estimated the impact of changing from yield curves as at 31 December 2007 to 31 December 2008.
+Lloyd's has estimated the aggregate Solvency II technical provision requirements as at 31 December 2009 and the results are set out in the table below.
 All currently held reserves have been reallocated into the appropriate Solvency II lines of business.
-The results are as follows:

-Lloyd's net technical provisions as at 31 December 2008, by Solvency II class of business Estimated Solvency II basis
+Lloyd's net technical provisions as at 31 December 2009, by Solvency II class of business Estimated Solvency II basis